Leadership Cohort

 The cohort culminates with a robust synthesis of critical insights, strategy sessions for organizational renovation, program innovation, and local engagement.

 Upon completing the cohort, you will be formally invited to become a Global Immersion Peace Fellow.
-Through quarterly online convenings and annual in-person experiences, we will continue to support your ongoing formation, deepen your relationships with Reconciling Leaders worldwide, and resource your collaborations as they emerge.
+Through quarterly online convenings and annual in-person experiences, we will continue to support your ongoing formation, deepen your relationships with other cohort alumni worldwide, and resource your collaborations as they emerge.

 Dr. Jer Swigart is a faith leader, a nationally recognized peacemaker, a mediator, and a trainer known for forming conflict-competent leaders, teams, and organizations.
 He is the co-author of Mending the Divides: Creative Love in a Conflicted World and a Bonhoeffer Senior Fellow at Hebrew College’s Miller Center for Inter-religious Leadership.
 Jer holds an MDiv from Fuller Theological Seminary and a Doctor of Leadership in Global Perspectives from Portland Seminary.